pyLiveNodes/LiveNodes/docs/usage/projects.md

 # Projects

 === TODO===
-This belong in the Smart Studio documentation!
+This belong in the LN-Studio documentation!

 A project is a scope for multiple files and graphs/pipelines.
 A project is required to have the following subfolders: